Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Entity Run, Not the Document Pool, Determines Effectiveness

 \subsection{Main Results}

-Table~\ref{tab:main_results} reports MAP and nDCG@20 under both evaluation settings.
-Under conditional evaluation, QDER reaches MAP 0.608 and DREQ reaches 0.697, far above BM25 at 0.292 and consistent with gains reported in the original papers.
-Under open-world evaluation, both collapse to BM25 level: QDER drops to 0.294 and DREQ to 0.293.
-EDRM and Word-Entity Duet, which are already weak in the conditional setting, remain well below BM25 in open-world evaluation.
-EVA and EsdRank are similarly non-competitive.
+Table~\ref{tab:main_results} reports MAP and nDCG@20 under both supervision regimes.
+Under leaked entity supervision, QDER reaches MAP 0.608 and DREQ reaches 0.697, far above BM25 at 0.292 and consistent with the figures reported in the original papers.
+Under clean entity supervision, both collapse to BM25 level: QDER drops to 0.294 and DREQ to 0.293.
+For QDER and DREQ the document pool is the full BM25 top-1000 in both columns, with unrestricted recall denominators; their collapse is not produced by changing what is ranked.
+The remaining models have no entity-ranking stage and never use qrels-derived entity labels, so for them the two columns differ only in whether the document pool is restricted.
+EDRM, Word-Entity Duet, EVA, and EsdRank are weak in both columns and remain well below BM25---and the difference between the columns is negligible in every case, which is independent evidence that the document pool is not what drives effectiveness.

 The key finding is not merely that open-world numbers are lower.
 It is that the two settings yield sharply different conclusions about the same models.
-Under conditional evaluation, entity-oriented methods appear to produce dramatic improvements.
+Under leaked entity supervision, entity-oriented methods appear to produce dramatic improvements.
 Under open-world evaluation, those gains largely disappear.
-As argued in Section~\ref{sec:Introduction}, these settings answer different questions.
-Conditional evaluation asks whether a model can exploit entity evidence \emph{when that evidence is already available}.
-Open-world evaluation asks whether the full entity-oriented pipeline improves ranking over the entire candidate pool, including the relevant documents that contain none of the selected entities.
+As argued in Section~\ref{sec:Introduction}, these regimes answer different questions.
+Leaked supervision asks whether a model can exploit entity evidence \emph{when that evidence is already aligned with relevance}.
+Clean supervision asks whether the pipeline improves ranking when that alignment must be inferred from the collection alone.
 The two questions are not equivalent, and the gap between their answers is the central phenomenon this paper diagnoses.